 Posts with inappropriate content should be edited to remove that content.
 Moderators will post a new comment so that it goes out as an email, to explain that inappropriate content has been removed as per Mozilla Support rules and guidelines.

 Moderators can lock threads or remove them completely according to the following guidelines:

-- Questions that are not about subjects covered in the support forum as defined in Forum rules and guidelines should be locked, after tagging the question as off-topic and adding a reply (see Off-topic questions).
+- Questions that are not about subjects covered in the support forum as defined in Mozilla Support rules and guidelines should be locked, after tagging the question as off-topic and adding a reply (see Off-topic questions).